 Still no light?
 Check your main electrical panel for a flipped breaker and switch it back on if necessary.

-Check the refrigerator’s thermostat.
+Check the refrigerator thermostat.

-New refrigerators usually come preset at a mid-range temperature, between 35 and 37 degrees Fahrenheit because that’s the optimal temperature range for a fridge in order to keep perishable foods safe.
+New refrigerators usually come preset at a mid-range temperature of between 35 and 37 degrees Fahrenheit because that’s the optimal temperature range for a fridge at which you can keep perishable foods safe.
 Thermostat dials inside the fridge can get bumped by cartons of milk or other items, though, which can change the set temperature.

 Test the seals on your fridge doors.

-Test the seal by putting a dollar bill halfway in the door and then close the door.
+Test the seal by putting a dollar bill halfway in the door, and then close the door.
 If you feel resistance when you pull it out, the seal is still working, but if the bill slips out easily, you’ll need to replace the door gaskets.

 Determine whether the refrigerator is level.